0%

 Conference Formats

-The program will offer a mix of in-depth strategy discussions in parallel working groups on central topics (see below); workshops on aviation, tourism and movement strategy; panels and keynotes; interactive formats to get to know each other as well as arts and cultural events.
+The program offered a mix of in-depth strategy discussions in parallel working groups on central topics (see below); workshops on aviation, tourism and movement strategy; panels and keynotes; interactive formats to get to know each other as well as arts and cultural events.

 Thematic Groups

-Dedicated discussion groups on focus topics that have longer slots at the conference to discuss:
+Dedicated discussion groups on focus topics that had longer slots at the conference to discuss:

 • What’s happening at the moment?